lexik/LexikPayboxBundle/README.md

 The getUrl() method silently does a server check and throws an exception if the destination server does not respond.

 The payment confirmation in your business logic must be done when the instant payment notification (IPN) occurs.
-The plugin contains a controller with an action that manages this IPN and trigger an event.
+The plugin contains a controller with an action that manages this IPN and triggers an event.
-The event contains all data transmeted during the request and a boolean that tells if signature verification was successful.
+The event contains all data transmetted during the request and a boolean that tells if signature verification was successful.

 The bundle contains a listener example that simply create a file on each ipn call.